mialkin/docs/design/mission-critical-business-critical.md

 - In case of prolonged problems, risk losing the entire business
 - Risk of license revocation due to prolonged downtime and failure to provide services
-- Risk of huge fines
+- Risk of huge fines for the company
 - Mandatory regulatory requirements: anti-fraud, blocking, reporting, etc.
 - Systems on which MC, BC+ and BC systems depend